1998–99 FA Cup: Second round proper

 The second round of the competition featured the winners of the first round ties.
 The matches were scheduled to be played on 5 December 1998, with eight replays and two penalty shoot-outs required, each of which featured a team who won on penalties in the previous round.

+Step 8 side Bedlington Terriers, from the Northern League First Division, was the lowest-ranked team in the draw courtesy of their stunning upset victory over Second Division (Step 3) strugglers Colchester United in the previous round.

 Third round proper

 The third round of the season's FA Cup was scheduled for 2 January 1999.
-This round marked the point at which the teams in the two highest divisions in the English league system, the Premier League and the Football League First Division (now known as the Football League Championship).
+This round marked the point at which the teams in the two highest divisions in the English league system, the Premier League and the Football League First Division entered the competition.
+The round featured three teams from the Football Conference at Step 5 who were the last non-league clubs left in the tournament: Yeovil Town, Southport and Rushden & Diamonds.

 There were six replays, with none of these games requiring a penalty shoot-out.

 Fourth round proper

 The fourth-round ties were played with the thirty-two winners of the previous round.
 The matches were originally scheduled for 23 January 1999.
 There were three replays.
+Third Division sides Cardiff City and Leyton Orient were the lowest-ranked teams in the draw.

 Fifth round proper

 The fifth-round matches were scheduled for 13 February 1999.
-There were three replays, and one game replayed, Arsenal had beaten Sheffield United in the original tie.
-However, both sides felt that Arsenal's winning goal had been gained unfairly.
-Arsenal's boss Arsene Wenger wrote himself into FA Cup folklore with an act of sportsmanship that saw him offer to play the game again after Marc Overmars scored following Nwankwo Kanu's failure to return the ball to the Blades following an injury.
+There were three replays but, in one game replayed, Arsenal had beaten Sheffield United in the original tie.
+However, both sides felt that Arsenal's winning goal had been gained unfairly after Marc Overmars scored following Nwankwo Kanu's failure to return the ball to the Blades after an injury.
+Arsenal's boss Arsene Wenger wrote himself into FA Cup folklore with an act of sportsmanship that saw him offer to play the game again.

+Bristol Rovers and Fulham, from the Second Division, were the lowest-ranked teams in the draw and the last teams from the First Round left in the competition.

 Sixth round proper

 The four quarter-final games were scheduled for 6 March 1999, although only the match between Arsenal and Derby County was played on this date.
 One of the ties, Manchester United–Chelsea, resulted in a draw and went to a replay, which United won.

-Barnsley, who lost 1–0 at home to Tottenham Hotspur, were the last team left in the competition from outside the Premier League.
+Barnsley, who lost 1–0 at home to Tottenham Hotspur, was the last team left in the competition from outside the Premier League.